 Students may also choose to find a homestay family or search for other local housing options on their own.
 Below are some possible resources to assist you in your search.

-Homestay:
+Please contact your student advisor if you need further assistance or resources.

-Student Room Stay Home Stay Bay MIF Home Stay Home Stay Finder
+Homestay: Student Room Stay Home Stay Bay MIF Home Stay Home Stay Finder